The Vanilla JS Academy

 Ready to join?

-A brand new Vanilla JS Academy returns on May 11.
+A brand new Vanilla JS Academy returns this fall.

 I was confident that I'd get something valuable from the Academy.
 The only only hesitation I felt was from knowing how many false starts I had with JS in the past and questioning my own commitment.